eZmaxinc/eZmax-SDK-go/docs/EzsignfolderResponseCompound.md

 SetDtEzsignfolderScheduledarchive sets DtEzsignfolderScheduledarchive field to given value.

+### HasDtEzsignfolderScheduledarchive

+`func (o *EzsignfolderResponseCompound) HasDtEzsignfolderScheduledarchive() bool`

+HasDtEzsignfolderScheduledarchive returns a boolean if a field has been set.

-### GetDtEzsignfolderScheduleddestruction
+### GetDtEzsignfolderScheduleddispose

-`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduleddestruction() string`
+`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduleddispose() string`

-GetDtEzsignfolderScheduleddestruction returns the DtEzsignfolderScheduleddestruction field if non-nil, zero value otherwise.
+GetDtEzsignfolderScheduleddispose returns the DtEzsignfolderScheduleddispose field if non-nil, zero value otherwise.

-### GetDtEzsignfolderScheduleddestructionOk
+### GetDtEzsignfolderScheduleddisposeOk

-`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduleddestructionOk() (*string, bool)`
+`func (o *EzsignfolderResponseCompound) GetDtEzsignfolderScheduleddisposeOk() (*string, bool)`

-GetDtEzsignfolderScheduleddestructionOk returns a tuple with the DtEzsignfolderScheduleddestruction field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDtEzsignfolderScheduleddisposeOk returns a tuple with the DtEzsignfolderScheduleddispose field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDtEzsignfolderScheduleddestruction
+### SetDtEzsignfolderScheduleddispose

-`func (o *EzsignfolderResponseCompound) SetDtEzsignfolderScheduleddestruction(v string)`
+`func (o *EzsignfolderResponseCompound) SetDtEzsignfolderScheduleddispose(v string)`

-SetDtEzsignfolderScheduleddestruction sets DtEzsignfolderScheduleddestruction field to given value.
+SetDtEzsignfolderScheduleddispose sets DtEzsignfolderScheduleddispose field to given value.

+### HasDtEzsignfolderScheduleddispose

+`func (o *EzsignfolderResponseCompound) HasDtEzsignfolderScheduleddispose() bool`

+HasDtEzsignfolderScheduleddispose returns a boolean if a field has been set.

 ### GetEEzsignfolderStep